UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig 3.
 Example input waveforms to be used as stimulus for calculating the output Q.

-b) Method 1: Handwritten pen-and-paper analysis and discussion.
+Step #2: the full circuit.
 Deduce the output Q(3..0) of the circuit represented in Fig. 1.
-The procedure to follow is presented in P5 highlighted project.
+The procedure to follow is presented in our P5 highlighted project.

 Waveforms